radar/distance_of_time_in_words/README.markdown

 => "1 year, and 1 second"
 ```

-Yes this could just be merged into the options hash but I'm leaving it here to ensure "backwards-compatibility", because that's just an insanely radical thing to do. \m/
+Yes this could just be merged into the options hash but I'm leaving it here to ensure "backwards-compatibility", because that's just an insanely radical thing to do.
+Alternatively this can be included in the options hash as `include_seconds: true` removing this argument altogether.

 The last argument is an optional options hash that can be used to manipulate behavior and (which uses `to_sentence`).